iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes.
 Generally, most simple misdemeanors can be removed from a person's record in Iowa.

-As with felonies, the conditions of conviction and non-convictions for adult crime also apply with misdemeanors.
+As with felonies, the conditions of conviction and non-conviction for adult crimes also apply to misdemeanors.
 The requirements for sealing juvenile felony records also apply to juvenile misdemeanor crimes.

-• A criminal case is dismissed because of individuals being found not guilty because of insanity or incompetence to stand trial, (Iowa Code § 901C.2 (2018).)
+• A criminal case is dismissed when individuals are found not guilty because of insanity or incompetence to stand trial (Iowa Code § 901C.2 (2018)).

 In Iowa, individuals who detect errors in their criminal records can have them corrected.
 Individuals will need to contact the state's Division of Criminal Investigations (DCI).